 Learn more about what it is, what the symptoms are and how to reduce your risk.

 According to the Centers for Disease Control and Prevention (CDC), Coronavirus Disease 2019 (COVID-19) is a virus identified as the cause of an outbreak of respiratory illness first detected in Wuhan, China.
-This flu-like virus is very serious, but the health risk to the general public in Michigan remains low.
+This flu-like virus is very serious and contagious.

 Know the symptoms involved: